Azure/azure-sdk-for-go/documentation/code-generation.md

 1. [Install AutoRest](https://github.com/Azure/autorest#installing-autorest).

 This repo contains a tool to generate the SDK, which depends on the golang tags from the readme files in the Azure REST API specs repo.
-The tool assumes you have an [Azure REST API specs](https://github.com/Azure/azure-rest-api-specs) clone.
+The tool assumes you have an [Azure REST API specs](https://github.com/Azure/azure-rest-api-specs) clone, and [golint](https://github.com/golang/lint) is installed.

 1. `cd tools/generator`